BBP500 - Bloodborne Pathogens Exposure Control Training (Minnesota)

 As a busy Minnesota tattoo artist or body piercer, you can complete this course in one day or between clients over several days.
 You can begin this online training course, sign out whenever you need to take a break, and then come back later and pick up where you left off.
 This online BBP training course can be taken in the convenience of your home, shop, or even on the go.

 Once you successfully complete this course you can print a copy of your bloodborne pathogens certificate of completion or other continuing education certificates you have earned at Your Training Place.
 You can print your bloodborne pathogens certification anytime, anywhere.
-Another way to document that you have successfully taken the course is to use the Certificate Validation Tool on the Your Training Place website.
+Another way to document that you have successfully taken the course is to use the Certificate Validation Tool on the Body Art Training Group website.
 Once you enter your course certificate number the Validation Tool will display your name, the name of the BBP training course you took, and the date you completed the course.

 Module 1 of this course covers what body artists need to know about the Occupational Safety and Health Administration and the National Institute for Occupational Safety.
 After completing this module you should be able to describe what OSHA and NIOSH do, demonstrate knowledge of OSHA's Bloodborne Pathogens Standard, explain why body art BBP training is required, and give definitions of key words.